 - They are more forgiving if the primed surface is not 100% smooth

-Again, there are still a few drawbacks with oil-based paints as well.
+Again, there are a few drawbacks with oil-based paints as well.
 Oil-based paints are much more difficult to clean up and will require using a solvent such as white spirit to clean any brushes or spills.
 They also have varying degrees of VOC levels which can make working with them in a small environment quite difficult if there is no source of adequate ventilation.

 This type of paint also dries very slowly which can cause a hindrance.
 Although some do see this as an advantage as oil-based paints tend to be stronger in the long run.
 There is also an increased chance of oil-based paints turning slightly yellow over time.
+This can be frustrating if you are looking for a clean white kitchen!

 Types of finish